Kanakpura railway station

-Kanakpura railway station is a small railway station in Jaipur district, Rajasthan.
+Kanakpura railway station is a railway station in Jaipur district, Rajasthan.
 Its code is KKU.
 It serves Kanakpura area of Jaipur city.
 The station consists of 2 platforms.
 The platform is not well sheltered.
 It got all water, sanitation and shops nearby.
 The tempo transportation is also available from there and its next to Jaipur Railway station.

 Major trains

 Some of the important trains that run from Kanakpura are: